svidgen/wirejs-dom/README.md

 </div>`;
 ```

 The first parameter for inline handlers is the `Event` that triggered them, just like a normal event handler.
-And, as shown in the example, closures come along for the ride.
-This allows you to write some pretty self-contained components.
+Closures work as expected, allowing you to write some pretty self-contained components.

 ```ts
 const app = html`<div>